Cremation or burial: how to tell your family which you prefer

 Communicate directly with family members

 If you’ve left detailed instructions about your burial or cremation in your will, that’s a great starting point.
-It’s still crucial to speak directly to family members5 and your executor6, as checking your will might be the last thing on their mind when you pass away.
+It’s still crucial to speak directly to family members and your executor, as checking your will might be the last thing on their mind when you pass away.
 They may not even think to check your will until after your funeral, in which case it would be too late to respect your wishes.

 How to start the conversation